HexmosTech/Lama2/README.md

 1. Clone [APIHub](https://gitlab.com/flyweightgroup/apihub) repo.
 1. Create a folder for your service (ex: `impression_collector`)
 1. Start defining `*.http` files for each service specific API.
-1. Use `httpelf file.http` to test the newly defined APIs.
+1. Use `elf file.http` to test the newly defined APIs.
 1. Push the API files once ready into APIHub repo